Photo: Global Manufacturing

 Interested in a Pharma Career in Scotland?

-You’ll need to start with our Conversion Courses into Pharma Manufacturing
+You’ll need to start with our University Certificate in Pharmaceutical and Medicinal Product Manufacturing

-Experience in biochemistry, molecular biology pharmacy, pharmacy technician, laboratory science, microbiology, quality assurance, quality control?
+Experience in pharmacy, pharmacy technician, quality assurance or quality control?

 Pharma experience and looking to move into more specialist roles?

-Our Starter Validation Course could be just what you’re looking for!
+Our Equipment Validation Training Course for Starter Validation Course could be what you’re looking for!